-(41) Any gaps found from auditing will be entered into VU Hazard/ Incident Reporting system and reference number added to the OHS risk register.
-The actions will be resolved and recorded within VU Hazard/ Incident Reporting system.
+- (42) Any gaps found from auditing will be entered into VU Hazard/ Incident Reporting system and reference number added to the OHS risk register.
+The required actions will be recorded within the VU Hazard/ Incident Reporting system.
+All identified actions must include a completion date and the name of the person responsible for the action. - (43) Any hazards identified via a report into VU Hazard/ Incident Reporting system that will need ongoing control and monitoring of those controls will be added to the register and documented as such in VU Hazard/ Incident Reporting system notes.
+If the OHS issue is actioned and closed out with no required follow up, it will solely reside in VU Hazard/ Incident Reporting system.

-(42) Any hazards identified via a report into VU Hazard/ Incident Reporting system that will need ongoing control and monitoring of those controls will be added to the register, and documented as such in VU Hazard/ Incident Reporting system notes.
-If the OHS issue is actioned and closed out with no required follow up it will solely reside in VU Hazard/ Incident Reporting system.
-(43) Any incidents reported into VU Hazard/ Incident Reporting system that require risk assessment review by Legislation will have a risk assessment carried out and then be determined if requires entering onto the register or modification of the register.
+(44) Some incidents reported into VU Hazard/ Incident Reporting system will require by Legislation to have a risk assessment review.
+The risk assessment can be used to determine if the issue requires entering onto the risk register or modification of the register.
 If the identified root causes are actioned and closed out with no required follow up, the report will solely reside in VU Hazard/ Incident Reporting system.
 Incident investigation and /or risk assessment documentation will be attached to the VU Hazard/ Incident Reporting system report.